brandon-rhodes/pyephem/ephem/doc/quick.rst

  * XEphem includes a small database of world cities.
  * Each call to ``city()`` returns a new ``Observer``.
  * Only latitude, longitude, and elevation are set.
+ * XEphem can also perform Google geocoding lookups:

+ >>> from ephem import cities
+ >>> ven = cities.lookup('Ven, Sweden')

+ * To avoid Google rate limits, avoid performing any ``lookup()`` more than once — instead, print the result to your screen and then cut-and-paste the latitude and longitude into your code.
+ * A ``ValueError`` signals a non-existent place.

+ >>> cities.lookup('nonsense string')
+ Traceback (most recent call last):
+   ...
+ ValueError: Google cannot find a place named 'nonsense string'

 transit, rising, setting
 ------------------------